RosettaCommons/documentation/build_documentation/Setting-up-Rosetta-3.md

 `      ./scons.py -j<number_of_processors_to_use> cxx=clang     `

-NOTE: Use `     clang    ` if you can.
-It is quicker and gives better error messages.
-Win/Win.
-You will save yourself a lot of time trying to reverse engineer GCC compiler errors.
-And there are binaries to install it.
-Triple win.

 To use an alternate version of the compiler, you can use the option `     cxx_ver    ` option with whatever version you have (here 4.5):